ESTI Research Support Programme 2025

 Each paper that will be published using data from the funded research must include the following acknowledgement: “This research was partially/totally funded by the Research Support Programme awarded by the European Society of Thoracic Imaging”.

-The project must also be submitted for oral presentation at the ESTI meeting within 12 months of being awarded the support.
+The (status quo) of the project must also be presented at the ESTI meeting within 12 months of being awarded.
 The congress registration fee for the presenter will then be waved for this meeting.

-Further inquiries should be addressed to the ESTI Office via office@myESTI.org.
+Further inquiries should be addressed to the ESTI Office.